Jump Over Left Menu

 Informatics main thrust in the technology area was the transputer.

-Early in 1987, SERC and the Department of Trade and Industry (DTl) launched a coordinated programme on the Engineering Applications of Transputers.
+Early in 1987, SERC and the Department of Trade and Industry (DTI) launched a coordinated programme on the Engineering Applications of Transputers.
 The INMOS transputer was the first effective microprocessor on the market designed to work in a parallel processing environment.
 The primary aim of the Initiative was to capitalise on UK strength in parallel processing research by the transfer of this expertise into UK industry.
 A Working Party of the Computing Facilities Committee (CFC) made a number of recommendations in October 1986 which form the basis of the programme.
 A small coordination team at RAL spent 1987 getting the Initiative started.

 The main components of the Programme were: